Guide to Dungeon Explorer II for TurboGrafx-16 CD

 It had the misfortune of being released for a system on its last legs at the time.
 It could have worked on the Sega CD, it could even have worked on the SNES with the cut scenes trimmed down.
 Instead it is banished to relative obscurity unless Hudson takes a huge gamble on releasing it for the Virtual Console.

 So then why bother making this guide at all?
 Darn good question..
 I guess for the same reason I created guides for Phantasy Star III, Tombs & Treasure, and It Came from the Desert.. because I guess I like making guides for unusual games, because if I don't then no one else will, because maybe by making a guide it will generate some interest in the game, do any of these reasons work for you?
 Really it's all of the above I suppose.

 This guide is currently a work in progress.
 I originally planned to hold off on posting it until everything was complete.
 It's taking longer than expected so I opted to post it early rather than leave it sitting on my hard drive for months.
+Specifically there are a couple maps missing.
 This is the same approach I took with the Complete Guide to Phantasy Star III so trust me when I say it will (eventually) be finished.